rakhimov/scram/doc/coding_standards.rst

 - Use *modern C++* (C++14).
   Refer to `C++ Core Guidelines`_ for best practices.

-- If API, functionality, class, container, or other constructs mimic the STL constructs, prefer the STL conventions and style.
-  For example, an iterator class for a custom container should be named ``iterator`` instead of ``Iterator``.

 - Do not use ``inline``
   when defining a function in a class definition.